-When an owner dies, the tax treatment depends on the couple’s relationship with each other.
-If the ownership share goes to the deceased’s spouse or civil partner, no tax is due on that transfer regardless of whether they are owned as joint tenants or tenants in common.
+The tax treatment depends on the couple’s relationship when an owner dies.
+If the ownership share goes to the deceased’s spouse or civil partner, no tax is due on that transfer, regardless of whether they are owned as joint tenants or tenants in common.

 If the property is left to another beneficiary, differences arise:

-Joint tenants: half the value of the property is added to the value of the deceased’s estate (assuming there are two owners).
-Inheritance tax (IHT) would then be payable if the value of the estate exceeds the IHT threshold.
+Joint tenants: half the property’s value is added to the value of the deceased’s estate (assuming there are two owners).
+Inheritance tax (IHT) will then be payable if the estate’s value exceeds the IHT threshold.

-Tenants in common: the value of the deceased’s share is added to the total value of the estate.
-Where the estate ends up being above the tax-free allowance, then IHT will be due.
+Tenants in common: the value of the deceased’s share is added to the estate’s total value.
+IHT will be due when the estate ends above the tax-free allowance.

 Joint Tenants or Tenants in Common: Other Taxes